 Over-the-counter options like ibuprofen or acetaminophen reduce pain and fever.
 Pack familiar brands to avoid unexpected reactions to foreign formulas.

 Have you ever landed in a new country and realized your prescription bottle is almost empty?
 Not exactly the souvenir you wanted.
-Always pack enough prescription medication for your entire trip—plus a few extra days in case of delays.
-Flights get canceled.
-Weather happens.
-(Airlines don’t run on your refill schedule.)
-Keep medications in their original, labeled containers to avoid confusion at security.
+The trick is simple: pack enough medication for your whole trip, then add a few extra days on top of that, because flights get canceled and weather happens and airlines don’t care about your refill schedule.
+Keep everything in original labeled bottles so customs and security don’t give you grief, it’s the easiest way to avoid questions at the border.

 Some travelers argue that refills can be handled abroad.
-Sometimes that’s true—but different countries have different drug names, dosages, and regulations (CDC).
+Sometimes that’s true.
+But different countries have different drug names, dosages, and regulations, the CDC confirms this.
 Why risk it?
-Carry a copy of your prescriptions or a doctor’s note, especially for international trips, to smooth customs checks.
+Carry a copy of your prescriptions or a doctor’s note, especially for international trips.
+It’ll smooth customs checks and save you headaches at the border.

 What about your stomach?
-New cuisines are amazing—until they’re not.
-Pack antacids, loperamide for diarrhea, and a gentle laxative to handle digestive curveballs.
+New cuisines are amazing, until they’re not.
+Bring antacids, loperamide for diarrhea, and a gentle laxative, your digestive system will thank you.
 The World Health Organization notes traveler’s diarrhea is one of the most common travel-related illnesses.
+It happens to everyone.
+Travel somewhere unfamiliar, eat something unfamiliar, and your gut rebels.
+That’s why being prepared matters.

 Prone to motion sickness?
 Dramamine or scopolamine patches can make winding roads and choppy boats manageable.
 Why let nausea ruin that dream ferry ride?